 How do I contact the House of Commons?

-To make a FOI request to the House of Commons please email the Information Rights and Information Security (IRIS) Service.
+To make an FOI request to the House of Commons please email the Information Rights and Information Security (IRIS) Service.

 How do I contact the House of Lords?

-To make a FOI request to the House of Lords please email the House of Lords Information Compliance team.
+To make an FOI request to the House of Lords please email the House of Lords Information Compliance team.
 Further guidance is available here.

 General queries regarding the Freedom of Information Act and the Environmental Information Regulations should be directed to the Information Commissioner’s Office www.ico.org.uk, as the independent authority set up to promote access to official information.